ramachandranb88/WebUIandAPI_Test/README.md

 Page Object Model - Maven project : Code to validate NDTV weather report with open weather api response

-Driver - No configuration or driver download needed, used bonigarcia webdriver manager
+Driver - No configuration or driver download needed, used bonigarcia webdriver manager API - Used Rest Assured with POJO implementation

 Steps to Run the code :
 Download the code to local folder using git pull or git download option